deesclouds/personal-site/README.md

 There is a web application called Polypane that makes it easier to see how sites render on various display sizes.

+Found out about formsubmit.co from youtuber Code with Ania Kubów.

 ## Thank you!

 I want to say thank you to @ladybugsxoxo, @pcabezal, @hondurancoder @joah @Jimbo C. for helping me in ways and just with our interaction helped me to unlock a part of my brain and figure some things out.